SHIN SPLINTS TREATMENT

-Shin pain is a common injury in many running based sports, e.g. basketball, netball, football.
+Shin pain is a common injury suffered by athletes, particularly those participating in running and jumping-based sports, e.g. basketball, netball, football.
 It is characterised by pain in and around the tibia (shin bone) in the lower leg and usually occurs as a result of a sudden increase in the frequency, duration and/or intensity of activity.

 - Medial Tibial Stress Syndrome